David Manners, 11th Duke of Rutland: Marriage and issue

-Although they separated in 2012, they continue to cohabitate, each having their own living quarters at Belvoir Castle, a castle with 356 rooms.
+Although they separated in 2012, they continue to cohabitate, each having their own living quarters at Belvoir Castle, which has 356 rooms.

-The Duchess runs the commercial activities of Belvoir Castle, including shooting parties, weddings and a range of furniture.
+The Duchess runs the commercial activities of Belvoir Castle, including shooting parties, weddings and a furniture range.

 Controversies

 In 2016 the Duke was banned from driving for a year after amassing 24 points on his licence.
 The Duke was caught speeding twice in Nottinghamshire, once in North Yorkshire and again in Derbyshire in an eight-month period.
 He was also ordered to pay £3,025 in fines and costs.
 The Duke did not appear at the hearing.

 In July 2018 the Duke came under scrutiny for advertising positions for actors to perform unpaid at Belvoir Castle.
 Performers' union Equity criticised the advertisement, saying it was "unacceptable" to ask actors to work unpaid; the advertisement was later removed.

 In October 2023 the Duke was widely criticised for burning a significant amount of moorland on his land surrounding Sheffield.
 The incident caused a major local air pollution incident and created calls for the burning of moors for grouse shooting to be outlawed.
 The Mayor of South Yorkshire, Oliver Coppard, described the incident as: "a moment of real anger and concern".
 The Duke "expressed his regret that so many fires had been set on the day in question and that lots of smoke had drifted across Sheffield", but did not attend or send a representative to the investigatory event organised for the following year.